Giving a demo of the roachbot to an important friend of Arnold Schwarzenegger at Calit2 on Feb 9 at 1:30pm.

 Why was this project initially called "Control and Communication in the Animal and the Machine"?

 In 1948, Norbert Wiener published a book titled "Cybernetics: on Control and Communication in the Animal and the Machine" in which he coined the term "cybernetics".
 He used this term to describe the science of transmitting messages between humans and machines, or from machine to machine.
 Wiener saw human communication as a model for human-machine and machine-to-machine interactions, and that the quality of these communications influenced one's inner well-being: especially in a society in which people increasingly interact with and are reliant on machines.
 As the term cybernetics stems from the Greek kybernetis meaning "steersman", the process of designing machines that effectively respond to us is important and has direct impact on our social condition.
+This project somewhat takes Wiener's title literally: it's interested in control and communication in the animal and the machine.
+It's also interested in the history and social impacts of cybernetic theory within contemporary culture: especially hybrid bio/machine systems.

 In one word: boring.
 The quest for artificial intelligence or artificial life might be more interesting if it was less artificial.